 Even though Elon Musk is clearly threatened by the first terrific skewering of his skewer-worthy world, his rage didn't last long:

 A coterie of millennial women, waiting for him to break away from the group, circled him.
-Musk stayed till the end of the
+Musk stayed till the end of the party.

 So at least it wasn't a total drag.